quicwg/base-drafts/draft-ietf-quic-tls.md

 connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256, the AEAD_AES_128_GCM function is used.

-All QUIC packets other than version negotiation and public reset packets are protected with an AEAD algorithm {{!RFC5116}}.
-Cleartext packets are protected with the AEAD_AES_128_GCM and a key derived from the client's connection ID.
+All QUIC packets other than Version Negotiation and Stateless Reset packets are protected with an AEAD algorithm {{!RFC5116}}.
+Cleartext packets are protected with AEAD_AES_128_GCM and a key derived from the client's connection ID (see
+{{cleartext-secrets}}).
 This provides protection against off-path attackers and robustness against QUIC version unaware middleboxes, but not against on-path attackers.

 Once TLS has provided a key, the contents of regular QUIC packets immediately after any TLS messages have been sent are protected by the AEAD selected by TLS.